keu/docs/astro/kubernetespodoperator.md

 ### Step 1: Create a Kubernetes Secret

-To run Docker images from a private registry on Astro, a Kubernetes secret that contains credentials to your registry must be created.
+To run Docker images from a private registry on Astro, a Kubernetes Secret that contains credentials to your registry must be created.
 Injecting this secret into your Deployment's namespace will give your tasks access to Docker images within your private registry.

 1. Log in to your Docker registry and follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker-hub) to produce a `/.docker/config.json` file.
 2. In the Cloud UI, select a Workspace and then select the Deployment you want to use the KubernetesPodOperator with.